-If your Xbox 360 and TV are connected via HDMI, the headset's RCA splitter cable (included) will need to be connected to 'AUDIO OUT' outputs on the back of your TV (pictured below):
+If your Xbox 360 and TV are connected via HDMI, the headset's RCA splitter cable (included) will need to be connected to 'AUDIO OUT' jacks on the back of your TV (pictured below):

-If your TV does not have AUDIO OUT jacks or a headphone jack, you will need the Xbox 360 Audio Adapter Cable:
+If your TV does not have AUDIO OUT jacks or a headphone jack, you will need the Ear Force Xbox 360 Audio Adapter Cable: